rust-rosetta/rust-rosetta/README.md

 * Update your fork ([Details](https://help.github.com/articles/syncing-a-fork))
 * Create a branch that is reasonably unique `Ein06-func-impl` is a good example.
 * Make your changes for this problem.
-    - Add the new definition to the README.md
+    - Add the new definition to the `Cargo.toml`
     - Add one code file with the appropriate name to the `src/` directory.
 If you need any data there is a separate folder for that.
     - Make sure to include unit tests for us, and comments! :)
 * Check `git status` to make sure you don't mangle anything else.